 While that may not be Marvel, Disney, Star Wars, or DC numbers, it’s not too shabby.
 Especially when you account for the fan outcry that met the first trailer, which led to Paramount delaying the movie in order to redesign the title character.
 It has also garnered relatively positive reviews from critics.
 The film currently sits at modest 63% on review aggregator Rotten Tomatoes, along with a 93% audience score.

 With this albeit modest success, the question presents itself, will we see a sequel?
 It turns out that yes, we will!
 The movie is currently filming in Vancouver, has an official release date, and a title.
 Let’s look into the future at Sonic the Hedgehog 2.

-When you combine the relatively solid box office run, a solid-though-not-spectacular critical performance, and the obvious groundwork Sonic lays for Sonic the Hedgehog 2, the answer has to be a resounding: Maybe.
+When you combine the relatively solid box office run, a solid-though-not-spectacular critical performance, and the obvious groundwork Sonic lays for Sonic the Hedgehog 2, the answer has to be a resounding: Yes.